 - Get out of the house.

-- Call 911; do not assume someone else already called.
+- Do not assume someone else already called.

 Escape a Fire

 - Check closed doors with the back of your hand to feel for heat before you open them.

 - If the door is hot do not open it.
 Find a second way out, such as a window.

 - If the door is cold slowly open it and ensure that fire and/or smoke are not blocking your escape route.
 If your escape route is blocked, shut the door and use another escape route.